dmx-systems/dmx-documentation/docs/installation.rst

 Installation
 ############

 DMX is a web application.
-It comes with a web server and database included.
+The **DMX server** is a (Jetty based) web server.
 The *DMX Webclient* acts as the user interface.
 It runs in a regular web browser.

+The DMX server is written in Java.
+It can be installed on any platform that supports Java, in particular Windows, macOS, and Linux.

+There are 2 DMX installation types:

+- *local* -- DMX client and server run on *same* machine.
+Single-user.
+- *networked* -- DMX clients and server run on *different* machines.
+Multi-user.

-The default DMX installation is a *single-user* installation.
-Web server and web browser are running on the same machine.
+A default DMX installation is a *local* installation.

+The DMX server opens port ``8080``.
+Your computer is still safe though.
+The web server comes with a request filter and by default it accepts requests only from localhost.

 .. hint::